 Supply teachers employed by an agency (not by the LA or school) are not covered by the provisions of these pay and conditions agreements, unless they qualify for equal treatment - see ATL's advice sheet on working through a supply agency for details.

 In addition, supply work through most agencies cannot be pensionable.
-The fact that agencies do not participate in teachers' pension schemes is a matter of concern to ATL, and it will continue to pursue the matter.
+The fact that agencies do not participate in teachers' pension schemes is a matter of concern to ATL, and we will continue to pursue the matter.

 England and Wales